Digital-Humanities-Courses/OCRed-Document/README.md

 ## Repository Structure
 This repository contains the structured output of the transcription process, categorized into
 ### Folders:
-- *LatexReport*: Contains a more detailed related to the project.
+- *LatexReport*: Contains a more detailed report related to the project.
 - *dev*: Dataset for OCR development
 - *test*: Data for final testing
 - *train*: Training data